brandnpatterson/hello-webpack/README.md

 # Hello Webpack

-This is a development environment that uses [Webpack](https://webpack.js.org/) to generate html, bundle preprocessed scripts / styles, and watch files to reloaded with [Webpack Dev Server](https://github.com/webpack/webpack-dev-server).
+This is a development environment that uses [Webpack](https://webpack.js.org/) to generate html, bundle preprocessed scripts / styles, and watch them with [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) hot reload.

 This also contains a production environment that minifies JS and uses Extract Text Webpack Plugin to generate minified CSS.